Keegawho198/Bank_churn_excel/README.md

 Churn: Indicates whether the customer has left the bank (1 = Yes, 0 = No).

-Assignment Objectives
-Your task is to analyze the provided dataset to gain insights into bank customer behavior and the factors that contribute to customer churn.
-You will use Pivot Tables for your analysis.

-Analytical Questions
-Please address the following analytical questions using Pivot Tables in Excel:

-What is the average credit score for each geography?

-How does the average account balance vary between genders within each country?

-What is the distribution of active members versus non-active members according to having credit card?

-What is the customer churn rate per number of products used?

-What is the average credit score for customers who have exited compared to those who have stayed, across different tenure?

-Please address the following research questions using Data Analysis ToolPak in Excel:

-Is there any significant difference in customers' average earning between churned and not-churned?

-Is there any significant difference in customers' average credit scores among customers' geographic location?

-Instructions
-Deal with missing values in "EstimatedSalary" and inconsistent value in "Balance" variables.

-Use average value to replace any missing value or inconsistent data within the variables.

-Complete your analysis for the first 5 questions using Pivot Tables in Excel based on the provided dataset.

-For each analytical question, create a separate Pivot Table and include a brief summary of your findings.

-Complete your analysis for the last 2 questions using Data Analysis ToolPak in Excel based on the provided dataset.
-Significance level = 0.05.
-No need to test any assumptions.

-For each research question, create a separate worksheet and include a brief summary of your findings.

-Good luck, and make sure to leverage the full potential of Excel to uncover valuable insights from the dataset!

 Questions for this assignment
 How many missing values are in the "EstimatedSalary" variable?